 How does the Trangia stove work?

-The Trangia is a great little stove and cooking set that uses a really simple alcohol burner.
+The Trangia is a great little cooking set that uses a really simple alcohol burner.
 At its heart is a brass burner (in the traditional model) that holds alcohol such as methylated spirt.
 The heat from the flames on the stove boil and pressurise the alcohol inside the burner, causing it to come out of little jets as gas that then burns.
 It is really simple and has nothing much that can go wrong.
 It also generates a really quick heat with very little fuss.

 On top of this goes a windshield and cooking pot or pan or even a kettle.
 The whole set fits together really well and stows into almost nothing.
 It also comes in a variety of sizes and materials with the most modern being ultralight titanium which is harder and longer-lasting than the older aluminium models.

-The Trangia’s advantages
+The Trangia stove’s advantages

 - The great advantage of the Trangia range of camping stoves is their simplicity and reliability which means they hardly ever go wrong or break.